kellenwiltshire/.dotfiles/ReadMe.md

 Each step picks the right package manager automatically (`brew`, `apt`, `dnf`, or `pacman`), so the same command works on Linux and macOS.

+## Manual steps after setup

+`setup.sh` handles system defaults, the login shell, tools, and symlinks.
+A few things still need a human:

+**Both OSes**

+- Reload your shell (`refresh`) or log out/in — some changes (login shell, macOS key repeat) only apply after that.
+- Generate an SSH key (`ssh-keygen -t ed25519 -C "you@example.com"`) and add it to GitHub/GHE.
+- Sign in to apps and browsers.

+**macOS**

+- Grant **AeroSpace** Accessibility permission (System Settings → Privacy & Security →
+  Accessibility), or it can't move windows.
+- Set Ghostty as the default terminal (Ghostty → Settings) — there's no clean CLI for it.
+- For Hootsuite tooling: run `hs-dotfiles-init` to auth the private `hootsuite/homebrew` tap, then `./setup.sh brew-bundle` to finish installing those formulae.

+**Linux (Omarchy)**

+- Log out/in for the `zsh` login-shell change to take effect.
+- Relaunch Hyprland (Super+Esc → Relaunch) to apply the stowed config.
+- Edit `linux/.config/hypr/monitors.conf` and the NVIDIA env vars in `hyprland.conf` if the machine's hardware differs.

 ## Handy aliases

 Defined in `shared/.zshrc` (reload with `refresh` after editing):